paulc4/mvc-exceptions/README.md

 ### Utility Classes

   * <code>src/main/java/demo/utils/BeanLogger.java</code>
      * Simple BeanPostProcessor to log all beans created.
-Not required by the demo, but as Spring Boot is new, it allows all the beans created to be logged.
+Not required by the demo, but as Spring Boot does so much, it allows all the beans created to be easily logged.

 ### Templates